 In the objective reality metaparadigm, density is thought of as a property of matter, while in the subjective reality metaparadigm it is a property of space.
 As Alan Watts put it, matter arises from energy "through its behavior in restricted spaces; density is a property of space, not of matter".

-According to Bashar, beyond 5th density there is no physicality — it's non-physical energy.
+According to Bashar, beyond 4th density there is no physicality — it's non-physical energy.
+The border of non-physical reality and physical reality is at 333,000 Hz (referring to a frequency we cannot measure yet), what the Essassani call "the Eidolonic field and the tertiary matrix".
 In 6th density, Bashar says, exists the soul.
 Beyond 6th density, the next frequency range (level of consciousness) up, in 7th density, exists the oversoul.

 To the right is an image provided by Bashar for his 2011-11-05 transmission The 9 Levels of Consciousness.